rdkvks/SQL-queries-for-dune.com/README.md

 ### Wallet statistic
 This query allows you to check the trading statistics of a wallet over a period in the Solana network.
 It shows its win rate, ROI, PnL, balance and other metrics.

-### Wallet search by filters
-The collected statistics are similar to Wallet statistic, but the query searches for all wallets over a period based on your filters

 ### Trader's trade history
 The query shows the trade history for a period.